28 Things to Do in Boise in the Summer

 5. Visit the animals at Zoo Boise

-There are two farmers markets that offer fresh, local produce, Idaho-made products, and more goodies on Saturday mornings!
-The Capitol City Public Market runs along 8th Street in the heart of downtown Boise (street parking is free for 20 minutes; garage parking is free for 1 hour), and the Boise Farmers Market is located at Americana and Shoreline (free parking).
-I LOVE grabbing a fresh-squeezed lemonade and batch of cinnamon sugar Murphy’s Mini Donuts before wandering around!
+The Capital City Public Market takes place on the Grove Plaza in the heart of downtown Boise (street parking is free for 20 minutes; garage parking is free for 1 hour), and the Boise Farmers Market is located at Americana and Shoreline (free parking).
+I LOVE grabbing a fresh-squeezed lemonade and batch of cinnamon sugar mini donuts to enjoy while wandering around!

-7. Picnic in a city park (Julia Davis, Ann Morrison, Kathryn Albertson)
+7. Picnic in a city park

-There are beautiful parks scattered all over Boise, but the three parks adjacent to each other and the river offer the most open space, and they’re right in the heart of downtown!
+There are beautiful parks scattered all over Boise, but the three parks adjacent to each other and the river (Julia Davis, Ann Morrison, and Kathryn Albertson) offer the most open space, and they’re right in the heart of downtown!
 Julia Davis Park is next to Zoo Boise, three museums (more on those below), a rose garden, and a lake where you can rent paddle boats!
-Other popular city parks include Camel’s Back (stop by nearby Hyde Park for shopping, eats, and goodies) and Kristin Armstrong Municipal Park (next to MK Nature Center).

 8. Mountain bike through the Boise Bike Park